• Skip to primary navigation

 Instructions

-4. Let the bars cool for about 5 minutes, then remove from the pan using the parchment paper.
+4. Serve & store: Let the bars cool for 5-10 minutes, then remove from the pan using the parchment paper.
 Place on a cutting board and let cool for a few more minutes, then use a sharp knife to cut into 8 bars.
+Drizzle with melted peanut butter if you want.
+Keep these bars stored on the counter or in the fridge in an airtight container or individually wrapped, for up to 5 days.
+They may start to get stale around day 4, but they are still good to eat if you want.

 Equipment